Category: Q&A

 How to Prepare When You Can’t Predict

 You can’t anticipate every question.
 But you can prepare for every category of question.
+Before any presentation, work through five preparation categories:

-For more on anticipating and addressing objections, see our guide to handling difficult questions in presentations.
+This category-based preparation is more valuable than trying to predict specific questions.
+For more on anticipating objections, see our guide on how to handle difficult questions in a presentation.

 What to Say When You Don’t Know

-The most confident executives I’ve worked with all share one trait: they’re comfortable saying “I don’t know.”
+Here’s a liberating truth: you don’t need to know everything.
+The most confident executives all share one trait: they’re comfortable saying “I don’t know.”
 But they say it strategically:

-“I don’t have that specific data with me, but I can get it to you by end of day tomorrow.”
+• The Honest Admission: “I don’t have that specific data with me, but I can get it to you by end of day tomorrow.”

 What you should never do: guess, bluff, or provide data you’re not certain about.
-One wrong number can undermine everything else you’ve said.

 Handling Hostile and Loaded Questions